 Tekes will organize an info event about the renewal of its funding instruments on 8.11.2017 at 12:30-16 in Dipoli.
 The event is in Finnish and targets all applicants to the new Co-creation and Co-innovation funding instruments.
 You can also participate in the event remotely.
-The registration link is here.
+The registration has closed.

 Business from research ideas (TUTLI) info for the spring call is on 1.11.2017 at 9-12 in the TUAS building.
 The event targets all researchers interested in preparing commercialization applications.
-The registration link for the event is here.
+The registration has closed.

 Business Finland instruments

 - This funding instrument targets research organisations aiming to carry out, later on, a Co-Innovation project with companies.